Set up Single Sign-On (SSO)¶

 SaltStack Enterprise integrates with third-party identity and access management solutions to enable users to login to the Enterprise Console.
 SaltStack Enterprise supports various authentication integrations:

 - Single sign-on authentication (SSO) for an identity provider (IdP) that uses the SAML or OAuth protocols.

 - Access management for directory services that use the LDAP protocol, such as Active Directory Domain Services.

-Alternatively, you could also use the authentication that is native to SaltStack Enterprise by storing user credentials locally in SaltStack Enterprise on the RaaS server.
+Alternatively, you could also use the authentication that is native to SaltStack Enterprise by storing user credentials locally in SaltStack Enterprise on the Enterprise API (RaaS) node.

 - Install the license key

 - Install and configure the Salt Master plugin